felix-karg/pcep/README.md

-# pcep
+# PCEP Coding Exercises
-PCEP Coding Exercises
+This repo contains my solutions of the coding exercises from  PCEP (Certified Entry-Level Python Programmer) preparation at [Edube](edube.org)